monsoonmaelstrom/book2/book2.md

 “Shut up, Alex,” I tell him as I turn back to them.
 “How does it work?”

 “I was right in thinking that the original key and locks had been forged from the same piece of metal—and I think that was done via magic too—so they had a preexisting tie to each other.
-Then magic was used to reenforce that connection so that the locks could only recognize the key that had been made at the same time.
+Then magic was used to reinforce that connection so that the locks could only recognize the key that had been made at the same time.
 It’s not just the shape of the key, or the magic, or the metal.
 All three are required for it to function.”

 “That doesn’t explain how you got it to work.”